 - Secure remote access for hybrid and seasonal staff

-- Support for common accounting and tax software
+- Support for accounting and tax software

 5 Factors That Affect IT Costs for CPA Firms

-- IRS Safeguards Rule requirements
+1. Compliance and IRS Safeguards requirements

-Cheap IT vs CPA-Specific IT (Why Price Gaps Exist)
+Cheap IT vs CPA-Focused IT

-| Basic security tools | IRS-aligned layered security |
+- Basic tools vs layered security

 What a Realistic IT Budget Looks Like for Nashville CPA Firms